Protective Mission against a Highly Maneuverable Rogue Drone Using Defense Margin Strategy: Method

 \subsection{Combination: Adjusted Defense Margin Strategy}

-We have discussed the limitations of using PP and DM strategies in Section~\ref{sec:PP} and \ref{sec:met} respectively.
-Since we only need to accomplish either one of the two goals in \eqref{condition1}, relying exclusively on PP or DM is not sufficient.
-In this subsection, we introduce a parameterized combination of the two to increase the defense performance.
+We have discussed the limitations of using the PP and the DM strategy in Sections~\ref{sec:PP} and \ref{sec:met} respectively.
+In this subsection, we introduce a parameterized combination of the two to better suit our problem \eqref{condition1}.

-To this end, we introduce a weight parameter $\lambda_t$ and define the \textit{Adjusted Defense Margin (ADM) strategy} as follows:
+We introduce a weight parameter $\lambda_t$ and define the \textit{Adjusted Defense Margin (ADM) strategy} as follows: